testdriverai/demo-pubnub/README.md

 # The best way to debug your PubNub app

 It's hard to catch bugs.
 It's even harder to catch them when you're working with multiple clients, servers, and networking between them.
-Even when you find them, dscribing the steps to reproduce and opening a support ticket can be it's own challenge.
+Even when you find them, describing the steps to reproduce and opening a support ticket can be its own challenge.

-Today, we'll cover the best tequnique for debugging PubNub apps, [Dashcam](https://dashcam.io).
+Today, we'll cover the best technique for debugging PubNub apps, [Dashcam](https://dashcam.io).
 This guide will help you, and PubNub support, debug your app quickly.
 After all, any time spent on bugs is time that could be spent on features!

 ## Introducing Dashcam